 Don’t be a devil’s advocate

-Your friend wants to vent about work to shake the frustration off her shoulders—not necessarily to hear what might be going through her boss’ head.
+Your friend wants to vent about work to shake the frustration off her shoulders.
+She doesn’t need to hear what might be going through her boss’ head.
 Or to imagine what could have led her boss to act that way.
-Or worse, what your friend did that could have made that her boss act that way.
+Or worse, that what your friend did that could have made that her boss act that way.

-Don’t try to solve other people’s problems
+Don’t solve other people’s problems

 Pass no judgment